Hydro66 strengthens hold of Northern Sweden with new partnership

 Office is currently present in 21 locations in Sweden, including Luleå, Kalix, Kiruna and Gällivare in the north of the country.

 “We are delighted to work with Hydro66 as they are a new and exciting partner in a rapidly growing industry.
-In addition, we expand the scope of our knowledge into large scale data centre operations which is unique in Northern Sweden - it feels inspiring,” concludes Jan-Erik Magnström, CEO of Office in Norrbotten.
+In addition, we expand the scope of our knowledge into large scale data center operations which is unique in Northern Sweden - it feels inspiring,” concludes Jan-Erik Magnström, CEO of Office in Norrbotten.